Best Practices

 Reusable Modules

-Terraform makes a distinction between "root" modules that come with all required provider
+Terraform makes a distinction between "root" modules that come with all required provider and backend configurations and reusable modules that are intended to be called from other modules.

 Even though kit modules will be invoked 1:1 from platform modules via terragrunt, platform teams should nonetheless design kit modules as reusable modules.
 Designing kit modules as reusable modules offers many advantages

-- staging: most platform teams want to deploy landing zones to a staging environment to test integration before rolling out core infrastructure changes to production
+• staging: most platform teams want to deploy landing zones to a staging environment to test integration before rolling out core infrastructure changes to production

 Structuring kit modules

 Enabling core infrastructure like virtual networks and audit log collection requires orchestrating resources across different cloud tenants.
-While it's useful to structure kit modules closely resembling the virtual "anatomy" of the cloud resource hierarchy, most platform teams will find it useful to model higher-level capabilities as well, leveraging patterns like dependency inversion and provider
+While it's useful to structure kit modules closely resembling the virtual "anatomy" of the cloud resource hierarchy, most platform teams will find it useful to model higher-level capabilities as well, leveraging patterns like dependency inversionopen in new window and providerconfiguration_aliasesopen in new window .

 The following patterns have proven useful in our experience

-- structure kit modules according to capabilities they add to your landing zones
+• structure kit modules according to capabilities they add to your landing zones

-- kit modules should follow encapsulation, privileges and volatility boundaries, see Module Creation - Recommended Pattern
+• kit modules should follow encapsulation, privileges and volatility boundaries, see Module Creation - Recommended Patternopen in new window

-- consider blast radius of kit modules - smaller modules are easier to develop and iterate on due to smaller dependency graph
+• consider blast radius of kit modules - smaller modules are easier to develop and iterate on due to smaller dependency graph

 Platform Modules

 Terragrunt offers many advanced features to keep configuration DRY.
 However, sometimes a little more repetition is the lesser evil.
 Terragrunt configurations can get "too clever" quickly, especially when they compose from too many different dynamic configuration sources.
-We therefore recommend keeping terragrunt trickery to a minimum and stick to basic features like include
+We therefore recommend keeping terragrunt trickery to a minimum and stick to basic features like include and dependency for as long as possible.